aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetselectnew.rst

 ---------

     *data\_category*
-        An element in ``AllDataCategories``, specifying the data category for which you want to the user to select a new dataset.
+        An element in :aimms:set:`AllDataCategories`, specifying the data category for which you want to the user to select a new dataset.

     *dataset*
-        An element parameter in ``AllDataSets``.
+        An element parameter in :aimms:set:`AllDataSets`.
 On return the dataset will refer to the selected dataset.

     *title (optional)*